 Have you got a problem or complaint about the NRS?

 Anyone can make a complaint about the NRS.
 A complaint is an expression of dissatisfaction, concern or frustration with NRS services.
-You might have a complaint about the quality of NRS services; about the behaviour of an NRS staff member; about NRS policies and procedures that may impact adversely on you; or concerns about privacy or other matters.
+You might have a complaint about the quality of NRS services; about the behaviour of an NRS staff member; about NRS policies and procedures; or concerns about privacy or other matters.

 If you have a problem or complaint, the NRS will make every effort to sort it out.
 We will: